 BenUeats campus eateries include Benny's, The Pub at Coal Ben, #Coffee, Stonzza and Concessions at Sports Complex are brought to you by University staff and through partnerships with Chartwells Higher Education.
-For more information regarding meals, hours and menu's offered, visit the Dining Services website at www.dineoncampus. com/benu. living expeirence complete with dormitory style rooms and suites near the Mesa Art Center.
-Located two blocks from Gillett Hall, residents of the Alhambra can enjoy all that downtown living has to offer.
-Rooms are furnished with a TV, ceiling fan, air conditioning and community amenities include gas grills, laundry room, a community kitchen and enclosed, private and safe outdoor spaces for resident use.
+For more information regarding meals, hours and menu's offered, visit the Dining Services website at www.dineoncampus.com/benu.

-• Benny's Dining Center - Located in the Krasa Student Center
+Benny's Dining Center - Located in the Krasa Student Center

 Benny's is our state-of-the-art dining hall located in Krasa Student Center.
 Benny's offers all-you-care-toeat style dining with menus that change daily and offer a fantastic variety of options.
 Benny's serves as the campus' main dining facility.
-Open 7 days a week, serving Breakfast, Lunch and Dinner during designated times, while academic classes are in session.
-Hours are subject to change.